leandrosanz/leandrosanz.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year Finance Ph.D.
-Candidate at the Fisher College of Business, The Ohio State University.
-I will join the University of Notre Dame as an Assistant Professor of Finance in the summer of 2024.
+I am an Assistant Professor of Finance at the University of Notre Dame, Mendoza College of Business.

-My overarching research interest is corporate finance, focusing on understanding the risks companies face due to the nature of their products and production processes.
-My job market paper examines the impact of supply network fragility on corporate policies, reflecting this interest.
+My research interests include corporate finance, financial intermediation, supply chains, and intangible assets.

-Before my doctoral studies at The Ohio State University, I was a Senior Quantitative Analyst in the Quantitative Supervision & Research group at the Federal Reserve Bank of Richmond.
-My responsibilities in this role included reviewing banks’ models for counterparty credit risk exposures and developing in-house models for wholesale credit and operational risk.
-I hold a B.A. in Economics and a B.S. in Mathematics from the University of Maryland, and an M.A. in Economics from the University of Texas at Austin.
+I hold a B.A. in Economics and a B.S. in Mathematics from the University of Maryland, an M.A. in Economics from the University of Texas at Austin, and a Ph.D. in Finance from The Ohio State University.

 **Email:** <a href="mailto:sanz.8@osu.edu" style="text-decoration: none; color: rgb(2, 62, 138);">sanz.8@osu.edu</a>